Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 “I NEED to know if she’s going to leave.”

-“I NEED to end this relationship.
-I can’t deal with the anxiety about the uncertainty of it all.”
+“I NEED to end this relationship because I’m too anxious about the uncertainty of it all.”

-The problem is that we can NEVER have 100% uncertainty about anything in life.
+The problem is that we can NEVER have 100% certainty about anything in life.
 So even as you dig further into your partner’s phone, you’re still left with the unknown.

 Maybe you found nothing on their phone.
 That could still leave you questioning, “What if they’re so good at deleting their messages that I can’t find anything… but they’re still cheating?’